-A 2010 review conducted by researchers from the University of Ballarat found out that antagonist supersets allowed athletes to shorten their workouts while using weights that were just as heavy (in some cases even heavier) than in traditional programmes.
+A 2010 review conducted by researchers from the University of Ballarat found out that antagonist supersets allowed athletes to shorten their workouts while using weights that were just as heavy (in some cases even heavier) than in traditional programs.

-In addition, the risk of overtraining is lower since the individual muscle part is not as exhausted as when doing synergistic supersets.
+In addition, the risk of overtraining is significantly lower since the individual muscle part is not as exhausted as when doing synergistic supersets.